ngr900/fx-nbp/README.md

 ## `fxNbp.getSupportedCurrencies()`

+Arguments: *none*

-Returns: an array of strings containing three letter ISO4217 currency codes of all currencies supported by the library.
+Returns: `Array` of `strings` containing three letter ISO4217 currency codes of all currencies supported by the library.

 # Rates